DataDog/puppet-datadog-agent/README.md

 > The Datadog Puppet Module v4.x drops support for Puppet <= 6 and Datadog Agent v5.
 To upgrade or install the Datadog
 > Agent v5+ on Puppet <= 6, use module v3.x.

-- By default Datadog Agent v7.x is installed.
+- By default, Datadog Agent v7.x is installed.
 To use Agent version 6, change the setting `agent_major_version`.
 - Agent v5-specific legacy options have been removed.
 Refer to the CHANGELOG.md for more details and the datadog_agent class comments for all available options.

 > [!IMPORTANT]